nikodemus/foolang/docs/design/011-metaobject-protocol.md

-### XXX Issues
-- how to express type "this must be a protocol inheriting from x" (not an instance, but a protocol!)
-- how to express type "constant x"

-### XXX Compromises (for printing, etc)
-- #classOf method in Any (should be `class`, but parsing prevents right now)
-- #name method in Class and Interface

-### XXX Decisions
-- direct methods on classes and interfaces are instance methods on metaclasses
-- Class is an interface
-- Interface is a interface

 ### XXX Missing
 - Layout and interface modifications via `Mirror#interfaces:`, and `Mirror#layout:`
-- MethodDictionaries should link to interfaces in order to maintain their signature requirements, and have a "valid" flag somewhere.
 - No way to ask "which procotols directly implement this one", or "which protocols does this one implement directly" (ie. asking about `is Foo`) since that information is lost by the time the metaclasses are constructed.